 Product was successfully added to your comparison list.

 Lacto-fermented Carrot and Parsnip Pickles

 Parsnips are great in winter dishes, but also make a tasty fermented pickle.
 When combined with carrots and ginger, as in this recipe, their sweetness plays off the lactic acid bite of the fermented brine and they are quite refreshing.

-- Make a brine of 2 cups water to 2 tablespoons sea salt.
-Stir to dissolve salt as well as possible and pour over vegetables, leaving 1 inch of headspace.
-Add more water, as needed.
-There is no need to add more salt.
+Make a brine of 4 cups water to 2 tablespoons sea salt.
+Stir to dissolve salt and pour over vegetables, leaving 1 inch of headspace.

-- Place the lid on the jar and add the airlock, if using.
-Allow to ferment at room temperature for 5 to 10 days.
-If you are not using an airlock, be sure to burp the jars daily to release pent-up gases.
+Place the lid on the jar or add the airlock, if using.
+Ferment at room temperature 5-10 days.
+If not using an airlock, burp the jars daily to release the fermentation gases.

-Once the initial fermentation period is over, and the carrots and parsnips are tangy enough to your taste, move them to cold storage.
+Once the initial fermentation period is over, and the carrots and parsnips are as tangy as desired, move jar to cold storage.